BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <hr/>

 <p>
-My father used to say that places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep wilderness.
+My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep wilderness.
 </p>

 <p>
-From late 2018 to early 2020, I lived and worked in Northeastern Virginia.
+From mid-2018 to early 2020, I lived and worked in Northeastern Virginia.
 A nice aspect of Northeastern Virginia is the miniature parks that are sprinkled through the suburban neighborhoods.
 </p>